 A rather cruel game show at that.
 And by this I mean that throughout it all, you’re constantly waiting to find out if you’ve gotten through to the next round.
 There’s so much at stake and once you get over one hurdle you realise there’s another five to go.
 Have you reacted to the drugs, have you got enough follicles, how many eggs will they get, how will the eggs form, will the eggs fertilize, will the embryo implant.
 It’s never ending.
 For most, the stress starts when they find out they’re pregnant and have to sit out the thirteen week wait, whereas with IVF the process starts from day one of your cycle.
 It’s something you need to be aware of, appreciate and prepare yourself for.

-Think about where you get your drugs from
+Research where you get your drugs from

-I researched this extensively and Asda did come out a few hundred pounds cheaper, but what I hadn’t taken into consideration was that on the day I got my prescription from my clinic, I had to start administering injections that very day.
+I looked into this extensively and Asda did come out a few hundred pounds cheaper, but what I hadn’t taken into consideration was that on the day I got my prescription from my clinic, I had to start administering injections that same day.
 On speaking to Asda, they were super helpful but advised that I had to go in with my prescription and then it may take 24-48 hours to get the drugs as they didn’t hold everything on site (this was at my nearest big store) So despite making a few hundred quid savings, it simply wouldn’t have worked getting the drugs elsewhere other than my clinic.

 Clear your diary